Oral Muscle Therapy

 How Orofacial Myofunctional Therapy Works

 The goal of OMT is to re-train the facial muscles (including the tongue) to habitually assume the proper resting posture.
-A health care professional called an orofacial myologist may employ various approaches to achieve this goal, including exercises for the oral muscles combined with motivational techniques that use positive reinforcement.
+A health care professional called a Myofunctional therapist may employ various approaches to achieve this goal, including exercises for the oral muscles combined with motivational techniques that use positive reinforcement.
 Some exercises are designed to accustom the tongue to resting on the proper spot on the palate; others promote good muscle tone and lip strength.
-An orofacial myologist may also help train your child to use the adult swallowing pattern, and encourage him or her to replace harmful habits with healthier behavior patterns.
+A Myofunctional therapist may also help train your child to use the adult swallowing pattern, and encourage him or her to replace harmful habits with healthier behavior patterns.

-Orofacial myofunctional therapy is an established treatment method that can be beneficial in a number of situations.
-If you have questions about OMT or would like more information or a referral, please contact our office.
+Myofunctional therapy is an established treatment method that can be beneficial in a number of situations.
+We include Myofunctional therapy in our treatments if needed, if the case is moderate or severe we will refer out to a Myofunctional therapist.
+If you have questions about Myofunctional therapy or would like more information or a referral, please contact our office.